RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/01-GEN.md

 <sup>5</sup> And they called unto Lot, and said unto him, Where [are] the men which came in to thee this night? bring them out unto us, that we may know them.
 <sup>6</sup> And Lot went out at the door unto them, and shut the door after him,
 <sup>7</sup> And said, I pray you, brethren, do not so wickedly.
-<sup>8</sup> Behold now, I have two daughters which have not known man; let me, I pray you, bring them out unto you, and do ye to them as [is] good in your eyes: only unto these men do nothing ; for therefore came they under the shadow of my roof.
+<sup>8</sup> Behold now, I have two daughters which have not known man; let me, I pray you, bring them out unto you, and do ye to them as [is] good in your eyes: only unto these men do nothing; for therefore came they under the shadow of my roof.
 <sup>9</sup> And they said, Stand back.
 And they said [again], This one [fellow] came in to sojourn, and he will needs be a judge: now will we deal worse with thee, than with them.
 And they pressed sore upon the man, [even] Lot, and came near to break the door.
 <sup>10</sup> But the men put forth their hand, and pulled Lot into the house to them, and shut to the door.
 <sup>11</sup> And they smote the men that [were] at the door of the house with blindness, both small and great: so that they wearied themselves to find the door.